jdgruber4/GitHired/README.md

   Redis server is now fully operational and sorting algorith is working

   Encountering JSON parse error when attempting to display jobs fetched from github

+  Clicking functionality is working now but needs to be properly formated(job deatils are appering too large for the selected view)